Semaglutide and Type 2 Diabetes

 Cautions

 As noted under “serious side effects”, there have been reports of new illnesses or worsening of existing health conditions occurring “post-marketing”.
-Thus, healthcare providers are strongly encouraged to continue ongoing surveillance of any patients on semaglutide therapy.
+Thus, healthcare providers are strongly encouraged to continue the ongoing surveillance of patients using semaglutide therapy.
 In addition, there is insufficient data available regarding the use of semaglutide by pregnant women.
-Women are therefore highly encouraged to stop any treatment with semaglutide for at least 2 months prior to a planned pregnancy.
+Women are, therefore, highly encouraged to stop any treatment with semaglutide for at least 2 months before a planned pregnancy.

 Ask yourself...